zeruniverse/Password-Manager/README.md

 PBKDF2 with SHA512 is used for user identification check.
 Raw password will be mapped to a pseudo password with a key related to Password_1 before applying AES256.
 The mapping algorithm is alphabet and position based.
 Some part of information in Password_1 won't involve in calculations for identity check, So password_1 can't be obtained by enumerating password_0 (used for authentication).

-## System Requirements
-+ PHP 5.2+
-+ MySQL or MariaDB as long as it supports PDO
-+ Client: Web browser supporting HTML5

 ## How to Use
 + Install PHP, MySQL (MariaDB) and WebServer(IIS, Apache or Nginx) in your server.
 Make sure PDO is supported
 + Create a database in your MySQL server for this password manager